 - Any reference to CCDC identifiers, associated citations and the CCDC header included in data files must be retained to preserve the provenance of the file and to allow appropriate attribution of the data.

 - If you publish research based on structures retrieved through this service, please credit the original researchers by citing associated articles or the dataset itself.

-- We do ask that you provide us with your email address and affiliation before downloading data.
-Providing this information allows us to better understand usage patterns, helping us to improve our services and report on the value and impact of our services to our stakeholder communities.
+- These services are hosted by the CCDC and we ask that you provide us with your name, email address and affiliation before downloading data.
+Providing this information is optional, it allows us to better understand usage patterns, helping us to improve our services and report on the value and impact of our services to our stakeholder communities.

 - We reserve the right to restrict access to this service if we detect patterns of use that breach these terms and conditions, and/or which may compromise our internal systems or our ability to make data available to users.

 - The data we share, and the resources on this site, are provided on an "as is" basis without warranty of any kind, either expressed or implied.

 - To the maximum extent permissible by law, CCDC hereby excludes all liability for any direct, indirect, special, incidental, or consequential loss or damages, including lost profits, arising from the use of the CCDC archive or the resources on this site.